netxms/netxms-doc/admin/user-management.rst

      - The LdapSearchFilter is a string representation of the filter to apply in the search.
      -
    * - LdapUserDeleteAction ``*``
-     - This parameter specifies what should be done while synchronization with deleted from LDAP user/group.
-0 - if user should be just deleted from |product_name| DB.
-1 - if it should be disabled.
-If it is chosen to disable user, then on LDAP sync user will be disabled and it's description will be change on "LDAP entry was deleted."
-Afterwards this user/group can be detached from LDAP and enabled if it is required or just deleted manually.
+     - This parameter specifies what should be done while synchronization with users deleted from the LDAP user/group.
+0 - if user should be deleted from |product_name| DB.
+1 - if the user should be disabled but kept in the database.
+If 1 is chosen, then on LDAP sync the user will be disabled and its description will be changed to "LDAP entry was deleted."
+Afterwards this user/group can be detached from LDAP and enabled or deleted manually.
      - 1
    * - LdapUserMappingName ``*``
-     - There should be specified name of attribute that's value will be used as a user's login name -
+     - The name of the attribute which value will be used as a users' login name -
    * - LdapGroupMappingName ``*``
-     - There should be specified name of attribute that's value will be used as a group's login name -
+     - The name of the attribute which value will be used as a group's identifier -
    * - LdapMappingFullName
-     - There should be specified name of attribute that's value will be used as a user full name -
+     - The name of the attribute which value will be used as the user full name -
    * - LdapMappingDescription
-     - There should be specified name of attribute that's value will be used as a user description -
+     - The  name of the attribute which value will be used as a user description -
    * - LdapGroupClass
-     - There is specified which object class represents group objects.
-If found entry will not be of a user ot group class, it will be just ignored.
+     - The object class which represents group objects.
+If the found entry is not of a user or group class, it will be simply ignored.
      -
    * - LdapUserClass ``*``
-     - There is specified which object class represents user objects.
-If found entry will not be of a user ot group class, it will be just ignored.
+     - The object class that represents user objects.
+If the found entry is not of a user or group class, it will be simply ignored.
      -
    * - LdapGroupUniqueId
-     - Unique identifier for LDAP group object.
+     - Unique identifier for the LDAP group object.
 By default LDAP groups are identified by DN.
-If in your configuration DN can be changed any time it is useful to choose other attribute as unique group identifier.
+If in your configuration the DN can be changed at any time it is useful to choose another attribute as a unique group identifier.
      -
    * - LdapUserUniqueId
-     - Unique identifier for LDAP user object.
+     - Unique identifier for the LDAP user object.
 By default LDAP users are identified by DN.
-If in your configuration DN can be changed any time it is useful to choose other attribute as unique user identifier.
+If in your configuration the DN can be changed at any time it is useful to choose another attribute as a unique user identifier.
      -
    * - LdapSyncInterval ``*``
-     - This parameter is for setting synchronization interval in minutes between |product_name| server and LDAP server.
-If synchronization parameter is set to 0 - synchronization will not be done.
+     - This parameter is for setting a synchronization interval in minutes between the |product_name| server and the LDAP server.
+If the synchronization parameter is set to 0 the synchronization will not be done.
      - 0
    * - LdapPageSize ``*``
      - Limit of records that can be returned in one search page.